Postural Rehabilitation | Dee Why Chiropractic Care

 When we have good posture, the spine is in its strongest position and there is limited stress on spinal joints and muscles.

 Poor postural habits lead to changes in our spinal alignment resulting in muscular imbalances and poor posture.

 Do you find yourself slouching right now?
 Have you noticed people on the bus looking down at their phone?
 These are examples of activities that contribute to poor posture.
 Our posture is a reflection of our lifestyle!

 Sitting with good posture vs slouching

 What posture do you have?

-Poor posture increases stress on the spinal joints and the nervous system.
-Over time the increased load on the joints can manifest into painful conditions such as back pain with associated sciatica, headaches and herniated discs.
+Poor posture increases stress on your spinal joints and the nervous system.
+Over time conditions such as back pain, headaches and early degeneration of the spinal joints can occur.

-Another factor that people forget about when it comes to poor posture is the effect it has on their range of motion.
-When we have good posture our vertebra move effortlessly as anatomically they have a great relationship with each other.
-Changes in our curves alter the mechanical relationship these spinal segments have with each other resulting in a reduction in movement.
+When we have good posture our joints move effortlessly because anatomically they have a great relationship with each other.
+Poor posture effects the mobility of our joints because it alters the mechanical relationship our spinal joints have with each other, resulting in a reduction in movement and stiffness.

 The nervous system is responsible for every function in the human body; its what keeps us alive!
 The spine’s major role is to protect the nervous system, specifically the spinal cord, which then sends out nerves to control our body.